Welcome to St Peter's Cradley!

 Read more about the project here

-Getting the information you need click here
+you need click here

 St Peter’s Church in Cradley is inviting the community to join in making knitted poppies to create a cascade of poppies from the top of the tower of St Peter’s to the front door.
 We hope that it will be visible to the whole of Cradley and Cradley Heath.